frimelle/wikidata-juliancalendar-entities/README.md

 # wikidata-juliancalendar-entities
-Get all entities using the Julian Calendar and a random one
+Get all entities using the Julian Calendar and a random one using SPARQL